 Dress Code?: Only for our worship leaders, who usually wear robes.
 Among our congregation, the average is relaxed and casual, but you will see a fashion variety: “Sunday best,” business casual, jeans, Hawaiian shirts, …

-Frequency: St. Mary Magdalene offers three weekend services.
+Frequency: St. Mary Magdalene offers two weekend services during the summer.
 The first is a Contemplative Eucharist every Saturday evening at 5:00, except for the third Saturday, which is a Holden Evensong service with Eucharist.
-On Sundays, genereally there is an 8:00 a.m. service (without music) and a 10:00 service (with music) during the school year; in the summer, there is a joint morning service.
-Usually there is no 8:00 am service on the Annual Parish Meeting day (last Sunday in January), Christmas Day, and the Sundays after Thanksgiving and Christmas; check the calendar for details.
+On Sundays, there is a 9:00 a.m. service with music.

 Format: The weekly bulletin contains the service outline and page numbers for any of the books that you will find in the seat pockets.
 The liturgy is based on ones found in the red Book of Common Prayer.
 Words in bold are spoken byr the entire congregation.
 Most people will stand to sing, sit to listen, and either stand or kneel during the prayers, but please use whatever posture is most helpful and comfortable for you.
 Feel free to ask someone if you would like help understanding any part of the service.

 Music: During the services that offer music, you will experience a mixture of traditional hymns from the blue Hynmal 1982, contemporary music from the white Songs for Worship, and newly written or special music printed in the bulletin.
 Members of the praise band and choir offer their vocal and instrumental gifts.